Sage Bambino Plus Review

 Latte art via the Sage Bambino Plus, in my kitchen.

-Breville Australia, make some truly innovative coffee machines – which are known in the UK as Sage coffee machines, due to the truth that the brand name was sold here in the 80s.
+Breville Australia, make some actually innovative coffee machines – which are known in the UK as Sage coffee machines, due to the fact that the brand name was sold here in the 80s.

-There’s the famous Sage Oracle range of bean to cup machines, and the equally renowned Barista range, including the Barista Express, Barista Touch & Barista Pro.
+There’s the famous Sage Oracle range of bean to cup machines, and the uniformly renowned Barista range, including the Barista Express, Barista Touch & Barista Pro.

 Update February 2021